 You can correlate page and Ajax requests with business transactions.
-In actuality, the correlation is made between instances of page/Ajax requests (browser snapshots) and instances of business transactions (transaction snapshots).
+The correlation is made between instances of page/Ajax requests (browser snapshots) and instances of business transactions (transaction snapshots).

 When an end user requests a page from your browser app:

-The Controller fetches the metrics and business transaction identifiers from the EUM server and then uses the business transaction identifiers to correlate the browser snapshot with the transaction snapshots.
+The Controller fetches the metrics and business transaction identifiers from the EUM Server.
+These business transaction identifiers are then used to correlate the browser snapshot with the transaction snapshots.

 There are several ways to navigate from a browser snapshot to its correlated business transaction.
 The following steps show you one possible way.

 - From the Browser App Dashboard, click Browser Snapshots.

 - Click Filters and check the Server Snapshot Exists checkbox.

 - You should now only see browser snapshots that have transaction snapshots: